awoojs/core/packages/metadata/README.md

 ## How does it work?

-`metadata` takes any JavaScript object and writes it to the `metadata` property of files in the `weh` array.
+`metadata` takes any JavaScript object and writes it to the `metadata` property of files in the `awoo` array.

 ## Maintainers